 Skip to contents

-The output is displayed as an interactive DT::datatable() in the Viewer pane, allowing filtering, column reordering, and export (copy, print, CSV, Excel, PDF) directly.
+The output is displayed as an interactive DT::datatable() in the Viewer pane (for example in RStudio or Positron), allowing searching, sorting, and export (copy, print, CSV, Excel, PDF) directly.

 Usage